seznam/richtext-processor/README.md

   default behavior is to treat command names as case-insensitive, so that the implementation is compliant with the standard.

-Behavior based on vagueness or ambiguity in the specification:
+## Behavior based on vagueness or ambiguity in the specification

 - Comment content, if containing commands, must be well-formed.
 The specification does not state how should the commands insides comments be